Ordering

 Geographical #

-Of course, alphabetical may not be the simplest way for someone to find the University of interest.
-For instance, how should one sort them.
-Is “The University of Indiana” be sorted by “T”, or “U”, or “I”?
+Of course, alphabetical ordering may not be the simplest way for someone to find the university of interest.
+For instance, how should one sort them?
+Should “The University of Indiana” be sorted by “T”, “U”, or “I”?
 Probably “I” is the most useful, but there is some ambiguity.
 However, for someone with a reasonable knowledge of the geography of the United States, there is no ambiguity about where Indiana is on the map.
-By placing the Universities over their location on the map, one can understand where to find them, perhaps with even less thought.
+By placing the universities over their location on the map, one can understand where to find them, perhaps with even less thought.

 A map in which the location of the BIG10 universities are indicated.